Canon 80D vs Leica T

 It is notable that the 80D has a microphone port, which is missing on the T Typ 701.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the T Typ 701 have been discontinued, but can regularly be found used on eBay.
+Both the 80D and the T Typ 701 have been discontinued, but can regularly be found used on ebay.
 The T Typ 701 was replaced by the Leica TL, while the 80D was followed by the Canon 90D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 80D and T Typ 701 can be found, respectively, in the Canon 80D Manual (free pdf) or the online Leica T Manual.

 So what is the bottom line?
 Is the Canon 80D better than the Leica T or vice versa?
 The listing below highlights the relative strengths of the two models.